snuspl/parallax/doc/parallax_api.md

                communication_config=CommunicationConfig(), ckpt_config=CheckPointConfig())
 ```

-* run_option:  A string(PS or MPI).
-If the option is None, the faster communication is selected automatically.
+* run_option:  A string(PS, MPI or HYBRID).
+The communication method for training.
 * average_sparse: A boolean.
 If True, sparse parameters are updated by the averaged gradients over all replicas.
 Otherwise, the sum of all gradients are used.
 * sess_config: The session configuration used in `tf.train.MonitoredTrainingSession`
 * redirect_path: A string.
 Optional path to redirect logs as files.